 Andalsnes

-The hike down was extremely difficult, and it was probably the most challenging part of the whole day.
+When we did this descent, it was extremely difficult, probably the most challenging part of the whole day.
 Part of the normal trail was closed and we were forced to descend down steep, muddy drops with the use of ropes attached to the rock face.
 Tyler and Kara needed a lot of help here, and before long all four of us were muddy.
 The main trail was closed, since it was under construction.
 The stone steps that are currently in place were being added during our hike in 2013.

-Although not the longest hike in distance, this was the most challenging hike we did in Norway.
-In the end I was glad we hiked Romsdalseggen.
+Although not the longest hike in distance, this was the most challenging hike we did on our first trip to Norway.
+In the end I was glad we hiked Romsdalseggen Ridge.
 We did eventually get those views I wanted, and except for the last portion, it was a fun hike.

 Changes in the Trail Since Our Experience

 We did this hike in August 2013.
 Since our hike, stairs have been added to the final descent into Åndalsnes, making this part of the hike much easier.
-But it is a steep descent, so be prepared for aching knees or wobbly legs once you get back down to town.
+But it is a steep descent, so be prepared for aching knees or wobbly legs once you get back down to town, should you choose to walk rather than ride the gondola.

 Rampestreken Viewpoint